 Another great book that offers practical tips and techniques for increasing rigor and engagement, thus getting the most out of your student community.
 You can even opt for the version that includes sample lesson plans, videos, and the teachlikeachampion.com online community.

 5. Teaching Smarter: An Unconventional Guide to Boosting Student Success by Patrick Kelley

 This book argues that creating a culture of thinking in schools is more important to learning than any particular curriculum.
-The author spells out the 8 cultural forces (expectations, language, time, modeling, opportunities, routines, interactions, and environment) that are critical for creating this shift
+The author spells out the eight cultural forces (expectations, language, time, modeling, opportunities, routines, interactions, and environment) that are critical for creating this shift.